 Eat a Balanced Diet.
 Carrots are great for your eyes—as are other foods that contain Omega-3 fatty acids, lutein, vitamins C and E, lutein, and zinc.
 Maintaining proper nutrition can ward off problems like eye disease and vision loss.

 Visit Your Eye Doctor Regularly.
 The American Optometric Association recommends annual eye examines every year after the first grade.
-A professional can dilate your eyes and detect any diseases early on before they cause problems and also diagnose any vision loss that you may not even have noticed.
+A professional can dilate your eyes and detect many diseases early on before they cause problems and also diagnose vision loss that you may not even have noticed.

 Wear Safety Glasses.
 Whether playing sports or working on house projects, keeping your eyes safe from injury is important.
 Wear sports-specific eyewear or safety glasses when you are at risk for projectiles or other eye injury.